 By Mayo Clinic Staff

-Kurt Kennel, M.D., a specialist in endocrinology at Mayo Clinic in Rochester, Minn., answers common questions about osteoporosis treatment in women and describes how osteoporosis medications work.
+Kurt A. Kennel, M.D., a specialist in endocrinology at Mayo Clinic in Rochester, Minnesota, answers common questions about osteoporosis treatment and describes how osteoporosis medications work.

 Bisphosphonates are the most common medications prescribed for osteoporosis treatment.
 These include: